thaengineer/powershell/README.md

 # PowerShell Scripts
 This repo contains various powershell scripts I created.
+Some of it is still a work in progress...